mosets/docs/installation.md

 {question}Which PHP version should I use?{/question}
 {answer}
-Although both Joomla and Mosets specify PHP 5.3.10 as the minimum requirement, it is an [End-of-life](http://php.net/supported-versions.php) (EOL) version that is not supported by PHP project any more.
+Although Joomla specify PHP 5.3.10 as the minimum requirement, it is an [End-of-life](http://php.net/supported-versions.php) (EOL) version that is not supported by PHP project any more.

-PHP 5.6 is the recommended version because it currently has active support and is not estimated to be EOL'd until 28 Aug 2017.
+PHP 5.6 is the minimum recommended version because it currently has active support and is not estimated to be EOL'd until 1 Jan 2019.
 {/answer}